sungjin70/vue-scoped-store/README.md

 ### Basic Usage

-As the purpose of the ScopedStore is to make it easy for Vue developers to use state-sharing, there are not many new concepts to learn to use this library.
+As the purpose of ScopedStore is to make it easy for Vue developers to use state-sharing, there are not many new concepts to learn to use this library.
 <br />
 With only a few simple example codes, You can understand how this library works and how to use it.